Watch: Kabul museum restores art shattered by Taliban

 The Hadda figurines are now the museum's most visible sign of the years-long recovery from the turmoil in Afghanistan that began even before the Taliban, when warlords fought over Kabul in the wake of a Soviet retreat.
 Much of the museum's holdings, thousands of pieces, were looted and the building was shelled, although some treasures were hidden in the presidential palace and elsewhere.

 The museum's recovery began in earnest in 2004, while the defeated Taliban quietly began to regroup.
-Now the museum, with the help of the University of Chicago's Oriental Institute, is compiling as complete an inventory as possible in the hope of tracking down missing artefacts – and saving a digital record of the collection in case of a further threat.
+Now the museum, with the help of the University of Chicago's Oriental Institute, is compiling as complete an inventory as possible in the hope of tracking down missing artefacts – and saving a digital record of the collection in case of further threat.

 That database is more than 99 per cent complete, with more than 135,000 surviving pieces, the Oriental Institute says.
 It hopes to create digital "wanted" posters with images of those artefacts still missing to post online in order to help recover and repatriate them.